jxlee007/SPY/README.md

-# Shadow Protocol - Spy Game Interface
+# SHADES OF THE SHADOWS

 A cinematic spy thriller interface built with Astro, React, TailwindCSS, and GSAP.
 Features immersive animations, character profiles, and case file investigations.